theprogmatheus/secret-word-game/README.md

 # Secret Word Game
 ## A simple React game project to evolve my skills

+The game consists of you hitting the word, you enter letters, and every letter you hit will appear in the word, every letter you miss, you lose a chance.

+You receive a "hint" to try to guess the word, if you manage to get the word right, you get a score according to the difficulty of the word and are forwarded to a new word.

+When you lose you are taken to a GameOver screen, displaying your accumulated score throughout the game.

+It's a pretty cool little game, and you can play it by going to:

 This application was hosted at (https://theprogmatheus.github.io/secret-word-game/)

 This project is part of a course I'm studying, follow the prints: